datastist/study_r/README.md

 # study_r

-This Github webpage is for Cats, try using your paws to click topics below
+This Github webpage is for Cats, try using your paws to click topics below (master)

 <lists>
 <summary> R Beginning for Cats </summary>